HybirdCorp/creme_crm/README.md

        - weasyprint (easy to install on Linux ; harder on Windows)
        - you can also use the binary "pdflatex" (Ubuntu package 'texlive-latex-base').
      - creme.graphs :
-       - pygraphviz 1.5 (seems unavailable on Windows -- you'll need 'graphviz' too)
+       - [DEPRECATED] pygraphviz 1.5 (seems unavailable on Windows -- you'll need 'graphviz' too)

 Installation with 'pip':
  - You should probably use "virtualenv".